- Pertussis, or whooping cough, is often thought of as a childhood disease, however it also impacts adults.

 - Vaccination for pertussis is recommended for adults of all ages in the United States.

-- Asthma puts you at greater risk for infection and complications from pertussis.
+- Asthma or COPD puts you at greater risk for infection and complications from pertussis.

 - Anyone can get pertussis, which is a preventable infectious respiratory disease.